DVSneuro/2025-fmri-class/Lab-1.md

 overlaying of one image on top of another[^1].

 ## 1.1 Loading the MRI data
-Type in the terminal in your Neurodesk interface to download narps (folder ds001734) and srndna-trustgame (folder ds003745) data.
+Type in the **base terminal** in your Neurodesk interface to download narps (folder ds001734) and srndna-trustgame (folder ds003745) data.

 ``` bash
 datalad install https://github.com/OpenNeuroDatasets/ds001734.git